NSC Labor Division news Federal agencies Hazard communication Chemical Manufacturing

 Products with the Safer Choice label use safer ingredients for people and the environment, per EPA, and those with the Design for the Environment logo help identify environmentally friendly disinfectants.

 Changes to the standard, published Aug.
-8, include the development of a certification program for cleaning services that use Safer Choice- and Design for the Environment-certified products.
+8 and effective immediately, include the development of a certification program for cleaning services that use Safer Choice- and Design for the Environment-certified products.
 The move is intended to boost the safety of workers who use the cleaning products and people who live or work in the spaces being cleaned, an agency press release states.

 EPA also renamed the standard to the Safer Choice and Design for the Environment Standard, as well as strengthened sustainable packaging requirements and updated criteria for wipe products.